chrisycd/chrisycd.github.io/scDesignPop/docs/reference/fitMarginalPop.md

   a string scalar for column name of SNP id variable.

-- cellstate_colname:
+- celltype_colname:

-  a string scalar for column name of cell state (ie. cell type).
+  a string scalar for column name of cell type.

 - indiv_colname: